binayaksadangi/binayaksadangi/README.md

 <br />

 ## About Me:
 I am an undergrad in Computer Science and Engineering at Veer Sureendra Sai University of Technology.
 I like to explore and work with latest technologies.
-Doesn't matter How much you know, there is always more waiting for you. #knowledgelust_forever.
+Doesn't matter How much you know, there is always more waiting for you.

 <br />